American Red Cross, Louisville Area Chapter

 Tri-County Community Action Agency, Inc.

-Provides a continuum of intensive residential treatment and educational services for children and youth with complex emotional and behavioral disabilities.
+A residential program providing a continuum of intensive residential treatment and educational services for children and youth with complex emotional and behavioral disabilities.

-Visually Impaired Preschool Services (VIPS)
+Visually Impaired Preschool Services

 Wesley House Community Services

-Provides childcare, youth services, computer education, English as a second language, a gently used store, and free tax assistance.
+Helping people help themselves, the agency provides childcare, youth services, computer education, English as a second language, a gently used store, and free tax assistance.

 YMCA of Greater Louisville, Inc.